npickens/htx/README.md

 #### Keys

-For optimal performance when rendering content via a loop, a unique key can be provided for each item by way of an `htx-key` attribute (those familiar with JSX will recognize this functionality).
+For optimal performance when rendering content via a loop, a unique key can be provided for each item by way of an `htx-key` attribute (those familiar with React will recognize this functionality).
 This attribute is not included as an actual attribute on the resulting DOM node, but is leveraged by the [JavaScript Library](#javascript-library) to optimize the performance of DOM updates.

 ```html